shahriar-kasem/manufacturer-website-server-side/README.md

 ## [Repo link server-side](https://github.com/shahriar-kasem/manufacturer-website-server-side)
 Click here: https://github.com/shahriar-kasem/manufacturer-website-server-side

-### Notes:
+### Website overview:
+* Developed a full-stack project for the manufacturer with Authentication and Authorization facilities
+* Maximize user experience and makes full website mobile and desktop responsive
+* Created an admin panel for managing full website
+* Customers can purchase goods with minimum quantity
+* Implemented payment method so customers can pay with credit cards
-`This website is based on 'Manufacturer-website'.
-In this website people can purchase goods with minimum price and minimum quantity.
-They can give review.
-Admin can add blogs and manage full website from Dashboard(different control options available).
-People can see their order list from Dashboard and they can cancel any order if it's not paid yet.
-I'm continuously improving website functionality.
-You can subscribe for regular updates.`
+* Customers can see their order list from Dashboard. and they can cancel any order if it's unpaid
+* Customers can give review
+* Customers can see and manage their profile information on Dashboard route
+* Customers can read website-related information from the blog route

 ### Framework/library used in this website:
 * React